brightonyoung/tie-it-all-together/README.md

 * Student Presentations *(end of 101, beginning of 211, 311, 411)*
 * Blogs
 * ER Diagrams *(311-11)*
+* MVP - Minimum Viable Product

 ## STEP 3: Identify Data Needs

 The Three Jobs of a Software Developer
   a.
 Render - What’s the view of the data look like for the human-user?
   b.
 Move - How does the data get to the view from the database and vice-versa?
 Server Routes.
   c.
-Storage - What tables will you need to organize and store your data?
+Store - What tables will you need to organize and store your data?
 What properties does each entity need?

 ## STEP 4: Design & Plan